RemiFabre/WickedLines/misc/blog_post_time_shift.md

 ### How to Read the Graphs:

 *   **Expected Elo Gain / 100 Games**: The expected rating point change from playing this line 100 times.
-Positive is good for White.
+Positive is good for the player that made the last move.
-*   **Average White Elo Gain**: A baseline showing White's average performance from move 1.
+*   **Average White Elo Gain**: A baseline showing average performance from move 1 (for White or Black depending on the opening).
-*   **Reachability %**: Your chance to get this opening on the board if you try (as White).
+*   **Reachability %**: Your chance to get this opening on the board if you try.
 *   **Popularity %**: How often this opening is seen in all games.
 *   **Theory Advantage**: Reachability / Popularity.
 A measure of surprise value and preparation efficiency.